Ming-Kush

 Ming-Kush (Миң-Куш) is a village (urban-type settlement from 1953 until 2012) in the Jumgal District of Naryn Region of Kyrgyzstan.
 Its population was 3,647 in 2021.
-It is located in the narrow Ming-Kush Valley at the right bank of the river Ming-Kush, about 45 km south of Chaek.
+It is located in the narrow Ming-Kush Valley on the right bank of the river Ming-Kush, about 45 km south of Chaek.
 It is the site of a former uranium mine.